plone/bobtemplates.plone/docs/index.rst

 Introduction
 ============

-``bobtemplates.plone`` provides a `mr.bob <http://mrbob.readthedocs.org/en/latest/>`_ template to generate packages for Plone projects.
+``bobtemplates.eea`` provides a `mr.bob <http://mrbob.readthedocs.org/en/latest/>`_ template to generate packages for Plone projects.

 To create a package like ``collective.myaddon``

 .. code-block:: shell

-    pip install bobtemplates.plone
+    pip install bobtemplates.eea
-    mrbob -O collective.myaddon bobtemplates.plone:addon
+    mrbob -O collective.myaddon bobtemplates.eea:addon

 You can also create a package with nested name space

 .. code-block:: shell

-    mrbob -O collective.foo.myaddon bobtemplates.plone:addon
+    mrbob -O collective.foo.myaddon bobtemplates.eea:addon

 .. note::

-    With the `plonecli <https://pypi.python.org/pypi/plonecli>`_, we have a nice commandline client for bobtemplates.plone.
-We highly recommend to use the plonecli, because it adds auto completion and some nice helpers to bobtemplates.plone.
+    With the `plonecli <https://pypi.python.org/pypi/plonecli>`_, we have a nice commandline client for bobtemplates.eea.
+We highly recommend to use the plonecli, because it adds auto completion and some nice helpers to bobtemplates.eea.

 Features
 ========

-packages created with ``bobtemplates.plone`` use the current best-practices when creating an add-on and does all of boilerplate for you.
+packages created with ``bobtemplates.eea`` use the current best-practices when creating an add-on and does all of boilerplate for you.

 Provided templates
 ------------------